 Table 2-1shows the roadmap for implementation of the programme.
-It also shows how the various components of the overall programme could fit together and it gives an indication of the possible timing of feasibility studies, design, construction and implementation of the various components.
-The scheduling should be considered as speculative although in same cases based on the latest information related to national plans.
+It also shows how the various components of the overall programme could fit together and it gives an indication of the possible timing of feasibility studies, design, construction and implementation of the various components. shows how the various components of the overall programme could fit together and also shows an indication of the possible timing of feasibility studies, design, construction and implementation and implementation of the various components.